 Doctoral Program on Natural Resources and Development (DNRD)

-The Doctoral Program on Natural Resources and Development (DNRD) is a semi‐structured doctoral program.
-The doctoral research is typically embedded into multilateral and interdisciplinary research projects developed together with CNRD.
-The program is concerned with the major challenges of today’s societies and also inspired by the UN Sustainable Development Goals (SDGs), which serve as a reference for the program’s research portfolio.
-It is designed for a three‐year time frame and is structured to cover supervision, education, field research, and exposure components.
-Read more about the DNRD program → or find out about the current DNRD research projects →
+The Doctoral Program on Natural Resources and Development (DNRD) was a semi‐structured doctoral program.
+The program was concerned with the major challenges of today’s societies and also inspired by the UN Sustainable Development Goals (SDGs), which served as a reference for the program’s research portfolio.
+It was designed for a three‐year time frame and was structured to cover supervision, education, field research, and exposure components.

 CNRD promotes the exchange of researchers between the partner universities.
 Next to the positive impact on the personal qualification of the scientist, it brings international research dialogue forward and supports the partners in conducting interdisciplinary research.
 The major goal is the development of scientific articles aimed at publishing in peer-reviewed journals.